lamothejosh/videologs/README.md

    ```sh
    npm start
    ```
+6. With both servers running you can visit <http://localhost:3000> to record a video or audio note.
+Entries are stored only in memory and will be lost when the server restarts.

-6. Create a new branch for your work:
+7. Create a new branch for your work:
    ```sh
    git checkout -b my-feature
    ```
-7. Make changes and commit:
+8. Make changes and commit:
    ```sh
    git add .
    git commit -m "Describe your changes"